Picture Gallery

 Photo

 ... where he really was...
-Basil Boden’s archives yielded a third piece of the puzzle: Mr Fairbanks had been captured on film as he signed the visitors’ book in the office of Watford’s mayor at the time, Mrs Mary Edith Bridger.
+Basil Boden's archives yielded a third piece of the puzzle: Mr Fairbanks had been captured on film as he signed the visitors' book in the office of Watford's mayor, Mrs Mary Edith Bridger.

 Photo

 ... and how it was done.
-This piece of the puzzle was recently discovered in the Sun’s archives and provides many clues to the steps that were followed to achieve the final image.
-The photo of Commander Fairbanks was resized and he was carefully cut out of the print.
-Into his hand, in place of the pen, was slotted a cut-out of the Woman’s Own magazine originally held by a Sun employee in the other picture.
-This composite was rephotographed and Commander Fairbanks, now holding the magazine, was cut out a second time.
-Meanwhile, on a fresh print of the press picture, the man at the back right was airbrushed out entirely and the press man in front of him was partly cut away from the print.
+This final piece of the puzzle provided clues to the steps that were taken to achieve the ultimate image.
+First, the photo of Commander Fairbanks was resized.
+Next, he was carefully cut out of the print.
+Into his hand, in place of the pen, was slotted a cut-out of the Woman's Own magazine originally held by a Sun employee in the press picture.
+This composite was rephotographed, and Commander Fairbanks, now holding the magazine, was cut out a second time.
+Meanwhile, on a fresh print of the press picture, the man at the back right was airbrushed out entirely, and the press man in front of him was partly cut away from the print.
 Mr Fairbanks and his magazine were slipped in behind him, and details in the background were retouched where necessary.
-Finally, this new composite was rephotographed and the cut edges were retouched to remove evidence of the subterfuge.
-A lot of work for a photo that would appear only in a staff magazine.
-But post-war, Commander Fairbanks was not only a movie star but a hero to many, and perhaps there was keen disappointment that during his tour of the works a photo opportunity had been missed.
+Finally, this new composite was photographed again, and the cut edges were retouched to remove evidence of the subterfuge.
+It was a lot of trouble to go to for a photo that would appear only in a staff magazine.
+But post-war, Commander Fairbanks was not only a movie star but also a hero to many, and perhaps there was keen disappointment that during his tour of the works a photo opportunity had been missed.
 This Sun artistry managed to put things right.
+(From the Sun archives)

 Photo

 Planning the itinerary of the Sun Printers Productivity Team, autumn 1950.
 Representatives of the Composing, Letterpress Machine, and Gravure Machine departments are about to travel to America to study production methods at printing firms in Buffalo, Niagara Falls, Toronto, Chicago, Washington, Philadelphia, and New York.
-Each team member was a leader in his department and familiar with the problems his department regularly faced.
-At the table are (l-r): Sun’s night manager and the team’s leader Kenneth Harman; Letterpress machine minders FOC Cyril Manders; Sun’s general manager C.R.
-Greenhill; Gravure machine minders FOC Leslie Dixon; Gilbert Smith (an advisor from Aylesbury); Natsopa FOC Frederick Taylor; and Composing Room FOC Douglas Lindsey.
-(From the archives)
+Each team member, a leader in his department, was familiar with the problems his department regularly faced.
+At the table are (l-r): Kenneth Harman, the Sun's night manager and leader of the team; Cyril Manders, FOC, Letterpress machine minders; C.R.
+Greenhill, the Sun's general manager; Leslie Dixon , FOC, Gravure machine minders; Gilbert Smith (an advisor from Aylesbury); Frederick Taylor, FOC, Natsopa; and Douglas Lindsey, FOC, Composing Room (From the Sun archives)

 Photo